US Medical Supply Chains Failed, and COVID Deaths Followed

 The story of their company, Prestige Ameritech, explains why the U.S. has failed to maintain a robust domestic medical supply manufacturing base.

 Bowen and Reese had worked for the mask maker Technol, which until the 1990s made 87% of the surgical masks in the U.S. In 1997, Kimberly Clark bought Technol, and moved manufacturing to Mexico.
-Around the same time, America’s other mask makers, including 3M and Johnson & Johnson, shuttered their U.S. factories, moving mostly to China.
+Around the same time, other American mask makers shuttered their U.S. factories, moving mostly to China.
 Reese and Bowen bought the now-vacant Texas factory.
 But within 10 years, 90% of U.S. medical masks were being made overseas.

 Every year, Prestige Ameritech asked the Defense Department to buy their masks, citing the Berry Amendment that dictates the military buy U.S.-made apparel.
 In response, the Defense Department told them their masks aren’t apparel.